Crio-Bytes/Database/Everything to get started with mongoDB/README.md

     <summary>Curious cat:</summary>

     1. Does it mean that noSQL or non relational databases don't store relationship data well?
     2. Well, what is optional schema?
-Till now we have only heard of fixed schema in RDBMS.

-    You may give it a try to find answer to these questions.
-Anyway we will discuss it in later section.
+    You will get the answers as you proceed through.
+Just keep on relating the bits and pieces.
 </details>

 ## Running MongoDB ##